Ihatetomatoes/barbajs-demos/barbajs-css-transition/README.md

 npm install
 ```

-Watch for changes in your style & code files:
+Run a local web server and watch for changes in your style & code files:

 ```
 npm run dev